 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower in an all-electric HVAC unit uses propane, oil, or natural gas as fuel to heat the furnace.
+Its blower uses propane or natural gas to generate heat for the furnace, while electricity powers the cooling components in an all-electric unit.

 Thermostat

-A thermostat is one of the most vital components of your HVAC system.
-It regulates the temperature in your home by switching on and off the compressor and fan until they reach a preset temperature.
-It also turns on the exchanger to pull fresh air from outside your home and then vent stale air through your ductwork.
+The thermostat is an essential component of your HVAC system.
+It regulates the temperature of your home by turning on and shutting off the compressor and fan to achieve a set temperature.
+It also activates the exchanger to pull fresh air from outside your home and then vent stale air through your ductwork.

-The majority of thermostats are digital.
-However, older models do exist.
-Digital thermostats utilize an instrument called a thermistor made of metals that alter the electrical resistance as temperature changes.
-The thermistor is linked to an microcontroller that converts changing resistance into a temperature reading.
+The majority of thermostats are digital, however, some older models exist.
+Digital thermostats are controlled by a thermostat.
+The device contains metals that alter resistance as temperature changes.
+The thermistor, which is connected to a controller, converts the resistance change into temperature.
 There are various kinds of thermostats, including smart and programmed thermostats.
-They allow you to control and adjust your home’s power consumption.
+They allow you to monitor and adjust your home’s energy consumption.

-Thermostats can be placed on the walls of your home’s interior, usually in rooms that are most frequently used.
+Thermostats are often placed on the walls of your home’s interior, typically in rooms that are most often used.
 The location of a thermostat in your home can affect its accuracy.
-For example, a thermostat located in direct sunlight might be more hot than the actual room temperature which can cause your system to run excessively or not run at all.
-If your thermostat isn’t working properly, try resetting the device.
-If this doesn’t solve the problem then contact an AC technician.
+For example one thermostat placed in direct sunlight might appear hotter than the actual room temperature which can cause your system to overrun or not even run at all.
+If your thermostat isn’t working correctly, try setting it again however if this does not resolve the issue then you should contact an AC technician for help.

 Condenser

-When your air conditioning isn’t performing as well as it should one of the most common causes can be found in your condenser.
-The condenser unit is made up of many different parts that all need to be functioning in harmony in order for the unit to function.
-If any of these components are damaged or worn out, then the entire system can be impacted.
-Problems with the condenser include a malfunctioning control board for the condenser or leaks of refrigerant.
+Condensers are usually the cause when your air conditioner isn’t performing properly.
+The condenser is made up of several parts that must work together to make the unit function.
+If any of these parts get damaged or worn out, then the entire system could be affected.
+Condenser issues can include a damaged condenser control board or leaks of refrigerant.

-The refrigerant gas that is produced by the compressor is pushed into the condenser where a fan blows cool outside air over the coils.
-This allows the refrigerant to reduce its temperature and then transform to a liquid.
-This low-pressure liquid is then cooled and returned to the evaporator to continue the cooling process.
-The cycle is repeated until the temperature you want in your home or business is reached.
+The refrigerant gas that is produced by the compressor is pushed into the condenser, where fans blow cool outside air over the coils.
+This helps the refrigerant cool down and convert back to a liquid state.
+This cooled low-pressure liquid then is redirected back to the evaporator, where it continues the cooling process.
+The process is repeated until it reaches the temperature you want for your home or office.

-To ensure that your condenser is operating efficiently, make sure that the area around it is clear of debris.
-Leaves, twigs, flowers, grass and other debris may be carried into the unit by the condenser fan and result in clogs that can hinder the operation of the cooling system.
-It’s recommended to keep the bushes and trees in good shape so that they don’t encroach on the unit.
-This can reduce the possibility that branches, berries or nuts will fall and block the system.
-Keeping your condenser free from debris can add 1-2 additional years to the life of your AC system.
+The most important thing you can do to ensure that your condenser running effectively is to ensure that the area around it remains free of debris.
+The condenser’s fan could draw leaves, twigs, and other debris into the unit, creating blockages and hindering the cooling system from functioning properly.
+It’s also a good idea to keep bushes and trees cut back so that they don’t encroach on the unit.
+This reduces the likelihood that berries, nuts, or branches can get into the system and cause clogging.
+The condenser that is free of debris can add 1-2 additional years to the life of your AC system.

 Evaporator

-The evaporator is the component that circulates warm air into your home.
-It is made of a series of tubes that are arranged into panels.
-Air from the blower fan is blown across these coils.
-This draws heat from the indoor air and transfers it to the refrigerant.
-The refrigerant’s liquid becomes an air-borne gas that is circulated through the cooling system to cool your air.
+The evaporator moves warm air in your home.
+It is comprised of a string of tubing which is u-shaped and set into panels.
+Air from the blower fans is blown across these coils.
+This draws heat from indoor air and then transfers it to the refrigerant.
+The refrigerant’s liquid is converted into a gas and circulated throughout the cooling system to cool your indoor air.

-The thermodynamic law states that heat is transferred from colder to warmer objects.
-If the evaporator is operating properly, the heat energy is transferred from warm air to the refrigerant that is colder.
-The refrigerant gas causes to evaporate or boil.
-During this process the latent heat (which is not measurable with a thermometer) is transferred from air to refrigerant.
+The thermodynamics law states that heat moves from colder objects to warmer ones.
+If the evaporator operates correctly, the energy is transferred from warm air to the refrigerant that is colder.
+This causes the refrigerant gas to vaporize or boil.
+In this process, the latent heat (which is not measurable with a thermometer) is transferred from air to refrigerant.

-The coils are made with specialized structures that improve the transfer of heat.
-Fins are utilized to increase the surface area of coils.
-Both aluminum and copper are used to make evaporators, each with their own advantages.
+These coils have been designed with specialized shapes that enhance heat transfer.
+Fins are utilized to increase the surface area of the coils.
+Aluminum and copper are both used to make Evaporators, each with distinct advantages.

-One of the most common problems with evaporators is an accumulation of organic growth.
-This can be the result of mildew or mold.
-If this is the case, the sour smells that the bacteria produce can be absorbed by the home and can cause discomfort.
+One of the most frequent problems with evaporators is an accumulation of organic growth.
+This could be caused by mildew or mold.
+If this happens, the bacteria may produce a sour smell that spreads throughout the house.
+This could cause discomfort.

-It is important to select an evaporator which can be easily cleaned and maintained.
-It is also an ideal idea to take into consideration the environment you will be working in when choosing an evaporator.
-Certain models are designed to withstand harsh conditions while others can be used in moderate environments.
-Lastly, you will want to make sure your evaporator has a solid warranty to protect your investment.
+To avoid these problems, it is essential to select an evaporator that can be easily cleaned and maintained.
+It is also an ideal idea to take into consideration the working environment when selecting an evaporator.
+Certain evaporators are designed to withstand harsh environments, while others work well in moderate ones.
+It is also important to make sure that the evaporator you choose to purchase is covered by a warranty that will protect you and your investment.

 Fan

-The fan in your HVAC system circulates cold or hot air through your home until you get to the temperature you want.
-The fan can be on auto or constant.
-We recommend that you keep the fan running continuously to maximize efficiency and save money on your electricity bills.
-We can replace the motor of the fan if it is constantly running.
-The new ECM motor is up to 70 percent more efficient than the previous PSC motors.
-It pays for itself over the lifespan of the unit.
+Your HVAC system’s blower fan functions to circulate hot or cold air throughout your home until the thermostat you have set is reached.
+The fan can be turned on auto or constant.
+We recommend keeping the fan on continuous to maximize efficiency and to save money on electricity bills.
+We could replace the fan motor if it is constantly running.
+The new ECM motor is up to 70 percent more efficient than the old PSC motors.
+It pays for itself over the life of the unit.

 Filter

-The filter is used to circulate air throughout the house before it is heated or cooling.
-It eliminates impurities and also stops dust and pet dander from getting into the system, causing contamination to internal components.
+Air flows through the filter before being warmed or cooled, and then circulated around the home.
+It removes impurities, and prevents dust and pet dander getting into the system to contaminate internal components.
 It safeguards the family from illness spread by airborne pathogens.
-It also ensures that the system is operating efficiently.
-A dirty filter makes the system work harder and can cause it overheat or to fail.
+It also ensures the system is operating efficiently.
+A dirty filter can cause the system to work harder, which can cause it to overheat and break down.

-The filter is situated in the return air duct, or in certain cases, the blower compartment of the furnace.
-The return air duct is usually located on the wall, ceiling, floor or utility closet.
-It typically has a large metal grille that covers the filters.
-The filter should be accessible to both homeowners and technicians for easy cleaning and replacement.
+The filter is situated in the return air duct, or in some cases the blower compartment of the furnace.
+The return air duct is typically situated on the wall, ceiling, floor or utility closet.
+It typically has a large metal grille that protects the filters.
+The filter should be accessible to homeowners and technicians to make it easy to clean and replace.

-Filters are evaluated based on their MERV rating (Minimum Effectiveness Reporting Value) which indicates how well they capture different sizes of particles.
-A filter with a low MERV will be able to capture larger contaminants such as pet dander or dust mites but not fine allergens and germs.
-High-MERV filters, on the contrary, can capture a wide range of contaminants without limiting airflow.
+Filters are evaluated based on their MERV rating (Minimum Effectiveness Reporting Value), which shows how well they can capture different sizes of particles.
+A filter with a low MERV will be able to capture larger contaminants such as dust mites and pet dander but not fine allergens or germs.
+High-MERV filters, on contrary, are able to capture a wide range of contaminants without limiting airflow.